Skip to Content

 How much DNA do siblings share with each other?

-As you saw above, full siblings should share about 50% of their DNA with each other.
+As you see from the above graphic, full siblings should share about 50% of their DNA with each other.
 This amount varies naturally, however, from about 32-54%.

 The numbers for half-siblings varies, too.
 Half-siblings share between 18-32% of their DNA.